Doing legal business in England and Wales

 England and Wales is a world leader in the provision of legal services.
 Its legal profession has both a multiplying and enabling effect for business growth and stability, offering bespoke expertise to support other sectors of the economy.

-According to analysis by KPMG, in 2018 legal services contributed £60bn to the economy (gross value added) and supported around 552,000 full-time employees in the UK.
+According to analysis by KPMG, legal services contribute approximately £60bn to the economy (gross value added) on a yearly basis and support around 552,000 full-time employees in the UK.

 The UK is the largest legal services market in Europe and second only to the US globally.